Vikram Dhillon CEO

 Having served as Street Corner’s CEO for over 30 years, Peter is at the forefront of a major shift in the c-store industry — from tired store models to fresh, innovative formats.
-This approach has been successful, too: since opening the first Street Corner convenience store in the West Ridge Mall in Topeka, Kansas in 1988, the company now has dozens of franchises throughout the U.S. Peter still enjoys talking to new franchise owners and regularly visits locations across the country via his four-seater single prop airplane which affords him the ability to qualify locations, meet potential franchisees and visit existing stores.
+This approach has been successful, too: since opening the first Street Corner convenience store in the West Ridge Mall in Topeka, Kansas in 1988, the company now has dozens of franchises throughout the U.S. After turning over the chief executive reigns to Vikram in May 2021, Peter now oversees the company's administration and operations.
+He still enjoys talking to new franchise owners and regularly visits locations across the country via his four-seater single prop airplane which affords him the ability to qualify locations, meet potential franchisees and visit existing stores.
 Also, his direct line is available to franchisees in need of his assistance.

 You could say it all began when, as a college student, he began selling hot dogs and pretzels on a street corner outside a popular nightclub in Poughkeepsie, New York.
 In the years that followed, Peter merged his entrepreneurial vision with a local attorney's business and legal expertise to form McColla Enterprises, Ltd., and the rest is history.